 - The service only runs one execution package per project per check

-- The service will not start an execution package if a previously scheduled execution of that package is still running.
+- The service will not start an execution package if a previously scheduled execution of that package, or any package in that project is still running.

 If multiple execution packages are scheduled to run in a single project at a specific time, only one of the packages will start.
 There is no way to reliably control which package will run in this situation.
-For this reason, we recommend not scheduling packages within the same project to run at exactly the same time.
-If you want to schedule multiple packages in a single project to run in parallel, you must deconflict them.
+For this reason, we recommend not scheduling packages to run at exactly the same time.
+If you want to schedule multiple packages in a single project to run in parallel, you must deconflict them and put them in different projects.

 Schedule deconfliction and parallel processing